eltonjfc/pbee/README.md

 ## Overview
 PBEE (Protein Binding Energy Estimator) is an easy-to-use pipeline written in Python3 that use a ML model based on Rosetta descriptors (52 features) to predict the free energy of binding of protein-protein complexes.

-In general, the pipeline works as follows: (i) the argument **-\-ipdb** receives the structure of the complex(es) in pdb format; (ii) the arguments **-\-partner1** and **-\-partner2** receives the chain ID of the binding partners (e.g.: receptor and ligand, respectively) ; and (iii)  run the pre- and post-processing stages, and returns the free energy of binding of the complex(es) (in kcal/mol) calculated by the super learner model.
+In general, the pipeline works as follows:
+- **-\-ipdb** receives the structure of the complex(es) in pdb format;
+- **-\-partner1** and **-\-partner2** receives the chain ID of the binding partners;
+- run the pre- and post-processing stages and returns the free energy of binding of the complex(es) calculated by the ML model.

 The PBEE workflow is shown below:

 ```mermaid
 flowchart TB